seanmurphy334/seanmurphy334/index.md

 Hi!
 I’m Sean Murphy, a part-time public policy student and full-time staff member at Temple University in Philadelphia, PA.

-Use the links on the left (or top, depending on theme) to explore:
+Use the links below to explore:

 - [About Me](about.md)
 - [Projects](projects.md)